 For more information about Annual Grant requirements, and tips on crafting a perfect proposal, review these Annual Grants Application Details.

-Mini Grant proposals are accepted September to March each academic year, and should be submitted at least two months before the proposed project would begin.
-Any UA student or employee is welcome to apply.
+Mini Grant proposals are accepted in the fall semester until March each academic year, and should be submitted at least two months before the proposed project would begin.
+Any UArizona student or employee is welcome to apply.

 For more information about Mini Grant requirements, review these Mini Grants Application Details.
 In the interest of transparency, all applications regardless of funding status will remain posted indefinitely for general audience viewing.